Sports and Fitness Management Jobs: Career Options

 Career Options and Salary

 As the sports and fitness industries continue to grow, so too do the career possibilities.
-People are increasingly concerned about maintaining good health, and often join gyms and fitness centers.
+People are increasingly concerned about maintaining good health and often join gyms and fitness centers.
 Many businesses are supporting these concerns as well by providing employee health and fitness programs.
-According to the U.S. Bureau of Labor Statistics (BLS), the projected growth of employment for fitness trainers and instructors was 13% from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected growth of employment for fitness trainers and instructors is 10% from 2016 to 2026.
 The BLS said job growth would be best for workers with professional certification or formal training in health and fitness.
-In May 2012, according to the BLS, the median annual wage for fitness instructors and trainers was $31,720.
+In May 2018, according to the BLS, the median annual wage for fitness instructors and trainers was $39,820.
 Job options include the following:

 - Health club manager